mjweaver01/bun-vector-mcp/README.md

 ### 1. Feed Documents

+#### Option A: Local Files

-Place your PDF and/or text files in the `./source` directory, then run:
+Place your PDF, text, CSV, or code files in the `./source` directory, then run:

 ```bash
 bun run feed